 How to Cancel a Trip

-You must cancel your trip no later than three hours before your scheduled pickup time by calling Transit Control.
+You must cancel your trip no later than three hours before your scheduled pickup time by calling Travel Services.
 If you know one or two days in advance that you won’t be taking your scheduled trip, call Reservations.
-The penalties for customers who no-show or late cancel trips are listed in No-Show/Late Cancellation Violations
+When cancelling a two-way trip, you must inform Travel Services or Reservations if you are cancelling both the original trip at your pickup location and the return trip from your drop off location.
+Return trips are not automatically cancelled.
+The penalties for customers who no-show or late cancel trips are listed in No-Show/Late Cancellation Violations.

 On the Day of Your Trip